 13. Request free books through Half Price Books.

 Half Price Books donates books to classrooms and school libraries.
 Make a requestonline and cross your fingers!
 Half Price Books also offers a 10-percent-off educator discount to help you save on books throughout the year.

 Public libraries receive book donations on a regular basis.
 Most of these titles do not actually land on library shelves but instead are saved for book sales.
 The majority of these sales are sponsored by Friends of the Library volunteer groups.
 You will typically find books priced from $0.25 to $1 in a wide range of subjects and genres.

-People often sell outgrown children’s books at garage sales.
-The prices vary but usually you can negotiate and purchase them very inexpensively.
+People often sell children’s books they no longer need or want at garage sales.
+The prices vary, but usually you can negotiate and purchase them very inexpensively.
 Your best bet is to search for neighborhood-wide garage sales so you can visit a large number in the same area.
 Grab some teacher friends and make a fun morning out of it!

-If parents know that donating books to the classroom is an option, they may choose you over donating to a resale shop.
+You can post a sign-up sheet during open house times and parent-teacher conferences.
+If parents know that donating books to the classroom is an option, they may choose your classroom over donating book they no longer want to a resale shop.
 Put a sticker inside donated books.
 Kids will love when their donated book is being enjoyed by their friends.

-Find a teacher in an older grade.
-Ask if she would be willing to have her class do a book drive for yours.
+Many middle school and high school students need service hours, and they can feel good knowing they’re bringing in books for younger kids in their district.
+They might even remember going to school at the same elementary school that they’re getting books for.
+Ask organization like the national honor society or others if they want to hold a book drive for your class or school.
 Students can bring in a book or two that they enjoyed in the previous grade.
 Then have a buddy day where her students can read the donated books to your class.
 Reciprocate with a book drive for another teacher in a younger grade.